-During the 20th century, the phrase was mentioned in several Lancashire newspapers, the question of its origin being sometimes raised but never answered.
-For example, The Lancashire Daily Post of Tuesday 28th January 1941 published the following letter from a certain W. A. Hodgetts:
+During the 20th century, in several Lancashire newspapers, the question of this origin was sometimes raised but never solved.
+For example, on Tuesday 28th January 1941, The Lancashire Daily Post (Preston, Lancashire, England) published the following letter from a certain W. A. Hodgetts:

 Sir—I have read with much interest the article on “Quaint Sayings” in your issue of January 23rd.
 I shall be glad if your contributor or one of your readers can inform me how the saying “I shall be in Dicky’s meadow” originated.
 It evidently refers to getting into some difficulty.

-– Secondly, the coupling of Dicky’s meadow with Queer Street in the following from the Burnley Express of Saturday 23rd October 1920:
+In fact, Dicky’s meadow was paired with Queer Street in the following from the Burnley Express (Burnley, Lancashire, England) of Saturday 23rd October 1920: